-overestimated the size of the WQQ background.
-On the other hand, the Method-II background calculation, which was also discussed at length in Sec.
-V.E.4, relies on a theoretical estimation of WQQ.
-To the extent that the instrumental background in the lepton-tag analysis is larger than the WQQ background, numerically the Method-I and Method-II backgrounds are not very different.
-For the vertex-tag analysis, however, this is not the case.
-Therefore the CDF collaboration has chosen to calculate the background in this channel using Method-II.
+In the lepton tag analyses described in the previous Section, the instrumental and WQQ backgrounds were estimated simultaneously under the assumption that the heavy flavor content of generic jets is the same as the heavy flavor content of jets in W events (Method I, see Section V.E.4).
+As has been argued before, this method overestimated the size of the $WQ\bar{Q}$ background.
+On the other hand, the Method II background calculation, which was also discussed at length in Section V.E.4, relies on a theoretical estimation of $WQ\bar{Q}$ .
+To the extent that the instrumental background in the lepton tag analysis is larger than the $WQ\bar{Q}$ background, numerically the Method I and Method II backgrounds are not very different.
+For the vertex tag analysis, however, this is not the case.
+Therefore, the CDF collaboration has chosen to calculate the background in this channel using Method II.

-The instrumental background, i.e., the background due to false tags in light quarks or gluon jets, is estimated from the negative tagging rate as measured in a sample of generic jets.
-Since negative tags are almost exclusively due to tracking mismeasurements and since these mismeasurements are equally likely to produce a positive or a negative tag, the negative tagging rate in generic jets is a measure of the mistag probability.
-This mistag probability is parametrized as a function of jet $E_T$ , jet pseudorapidity, and track multiplicity (see Fig. 79).
-Based on this probability, the number of expected mistagged jets in the W+ jets samples is calculated by
+The instrumental background, i.e. the background due to false tags in light quarks or gluon jets, is estimated from the negative tagging rate as measured in a sample of generic jets.
+Since negative tags are almost exclusively due to tracking mismeasurements, and since these mismeasurements are equally likely to produce a positive or a negative tag, the negative tagging rate in generic jet is a measure of the mistag probability.
+This mistag probability is parametrized as a function of jet $E_T$ , jet pseudo-rapidity, and track multiplicity, (see Fig 79).
+Based on this probability, the number of expected mistagged jets in the W+ jets samples is calculated by summing the mistag probabilities for all the jets in the sample.